 - Comprehension and collision auto insurance coverage

 If the equity in your car is too low, you may not qualify for an equity loan.
 However, lenders have different ways of calculating equity and varying debt-to-equity minimums.
-Shop around to compare rates and fees before you commit to an auto equity loan.
+Shop around to compare rates and fees before you commit to a loan.

 How to compare auto equity loans